JustinH-EY/jmeter-kubernetes/README.md

-# Jmeter Cluster Support for Kubernetes and OpenShift
+# JMeter Cluster Support for Kubernetes and OpenShift

-## Prerequisits
+## Prerequisites

 Kubernetes > 1.16